offseckalki/WordPressArticleExtractor/README.md

 ## Usage

-1. Modify the `db_config` dictionary in the script to match your MySQL database configuration.

-2. Run the script:
+1. Run the script:
    ```sh
    python SQL_POST_EXT.py
    ```

+2. Enter your MySQL User when prompted.
-3. Enter your MySQL password when prompted.
+3. Enter your MySQL Password when prompted.
+4. Enter your MySQL Database_Name when prompted.

-4. The script will extract articles from the database and save each article as a separate text file in the current directory.
+5. The script will extract articles from the database and save each article as a separate text file in the current directory.

 ## License